coderefinery/github-without-command-line/creating-using-web.md

 ---

-## Discussion: How can we merge branches?
+## Optional step: How can we merge branches?

+This is an optional step which the instructor may demonstrate and discuss:

 We made a separate branch, separate from the main branch `master`.
 What happens when we decide we like that change, and want to take it